The Boys

 Heroes can fail us.
 Even superheroes.
 Especially superheroes.

 Hughie Campbell knows this better than most.
 One afternoon, he and his girlfriend were talking about moving in together and the next—well, his girlfriend had become a pair of disembodied hands and a bunch of blood spattered on the street.
 That’s what happens, apparently, when a super-fast hero like A-Train plows into a flesh-and-blood person.
-And while A-Train said he was sorry and all, he was also high on drugs, and Hughie understandably still harbors some ill will … and a well-founded suspicion or two about just how super these superheroes really are.
+And while A-Train said he was sorry and all, Hughie understandably still harbors some ill will … and a well-founded suspicion or two about just how super these superheroes really are.

 He’s not alone.
-Hughie spent some time with The Boys, a rough-hewn squad of vigilantes dedicated to exposing society’s most hypocritical heroes: Do-gooders fighting other do-gooders, if you will.
+Hughie hangs out with The Boys, a rough-hewn squad of vigilantes dedicated to exposing society’s most hypocritical heroes: Do-gooders fighting other do-gooders, if you will.
 Only the latter are do-badders and the former do bad things to make good on their …

 Never mind.
 Let’s just get on with the review.